Kazhuu/vhdl-examples/README.md

 # VHDL examples

-Repository to contain my VHDL examples for different topics.
+Repository to contain my VHDL examples for a different topics.
 Topics are organized in subfolders.

 ## How to use